 Alternatively, use the search function to find relevant information in relation to EU countries or third countries/territories.

 Some jurisdictions have actively participated in the OECD's international agenda on transparency and information exchange on request (see the details) and/or have committed to the new Automatic Exchange of Information (AEoI) standard (see the details).
-Protocols on the application of automatic exchange of information have been signed between 27 May 2015 and 12 February 2016 by the EU with four neighbouring third country (the Swiss Confederation, the Principality of Liechtenstein, the Republic of San Marino and the Principality of Andorra).
-The text of a Protocol between the EU and the Principality of Monaco was initialled on 22 February 2016, it is foreseen that the Protocol be signed in mid-2016 as soon as the Council has authorised the signing.
+Protocols on the application of automatic exchange of information have been signed between 27 May 2015 and 12 July 2016 by the EU with five neighbouring third countries (the Swiss Confederation, the Principality of Liechtenstein, the Republic of San Marino, the Principality of Andorra and the Principality of Monaco).

 The map was compiled on the basis of work done by the Platform for Tax Good Governance and information provided by Member States.
 It will be updated at least once a year.